REST API Create Certificate

 access_key access_key[Required] Use this parameter to specify your API access key.

-HTTP POST Request Parameters:
+HTTPS POST Request Parameters:

 Parameter Description